tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I took a step back, and the field moved with me like it didn’t want me to leave.
 Grass wound around my ankles, soft at first then tight enough to bruise.
 The music grew dissonant.
 The smell of popcorn went sour.
 And the laughter turned into groans.

-I stumbled, and as I fell, reality shifted and it slid, revealing a wooden square hatch on the grass below my feet.

-The metal latch clicked on its own.
-Once.
-Twice.
-Then swung open.

-Darkness yawned beneath it.

-I should have run, but I was suspended, falling again.
-A sense of morbid curiosity overrode terror the way hunger overrides reason.
-I leaned in.
-Something glowed far below, a pulsing red light like a heartbeat inside the earth.

-And that’s when I fell through.

-The hatch swallowed me whole.

-No sensation.
-No falling.
-Just a sudden stop and the crack of bone against stone.
+I stumbled against the force at my legs.
+I fought as hard as I could to free myself remembering the note from before.
+Wood twined around my limbs and with a wrench I fell through the ground, being pulled sharply.
+There was a brief sensation of falling until a sudden stop and the crack of bone against stone.
 Pain blossomed in my skull like a slow-blooming bruise.
 My vision blurred at the edges.
 Then everything went white.

 ⸻

-I woke in the grass.
+I woke in the grass again but now the field was empty and dark.
+Long billowy trees seemed to sprout far in my peripheral.

-Not lying, but standing, as if my body had risen without me.
+I wasn’t lying, but standing, as if my body had risen without me.

-The field was darker now.
 The sky black and glossy like oil.
 The moon hung too close, swollen and veined like an eye that watched without blinking.

 Dread clutched my heart.
-I tried to empty my mind, I was understanding far too late that my emotions and desires seemed to influence what was around me but it was too late.
+I tried to empty my mind, but it was too late.

 I saw it.

 Far at first.
 A silhouette.
 Tall.
 Thin.
 Wrong.
 Spindly arms and too many fingers.
 It was neither male nor female.
-It looked like a horrible cross between a willow tree and a human, gone horrifically wrong.
+It looked like a deathly cross between a willow tree and a human, gone horrifically wrong.
 Wood overlayed with parts of human skin.

 Then I smelled it.

 Pure sulfur.
 I retched and heaved as the scent invaded every aspect of my senses.
+I tried to turn my head or close my eyes but my body was frozen and unyielding.

 My eyes were streaming.
 With every blink it was closer.
 One moment distant.
 The next ten feet away.
 Then five.
 Then one.

 It didn’t walk.
 It just arrived.

 Its  face was human only in the vaguest way.
 Teeth long enough to scrape its lower jaw.
-They were stained red, not lipstick but blood.
+They were stained red, not lipstick but surely blood.
 A grin so wide it split it’s cheeks into raw red fissures.
 Moss grew through chunks of sinewy flesh and twig growths in bands of muscle.
 Eyes black and swirling like liquid night.

 It’s  voice wasn’t spoken.
 It bloomed inside me, pressing against the edges of my mind like something trying to hatch through bone.
+Faces flickered through my memory- Dunia, the movers, and shockingly the coworker who had recommended Angor.

-Pain feeds me.
+Memories feed me.
-Wonder feeds you.
+Life feeds you.
 We are mirrors.
 We are one.
+I live in others pasts but through you I experience the present.

 My legs locked.
 A white-hot ache shot through them like molten metal filling bone.
 I crumpled, screaming through clenched teeth as grass wove itself around my calves like tendrils growing from the earth.